Spratley/HIDra/README.md

 I can't guarantee this is good- I'm not an input system programmer after all.

-HIDra is a WIP, and currently only supports gamepads (No mouse or keyboard).
+HIDra is a WIP, and currently only supports gamepads and keyboard input (No mouse yet).

 HIDra supports Windows right now using RawInput.
 The next goal is to get XInput support for gamepads that work better with it (i.e. Xbox Controllers).